 Alcohol By Volume

-Although you can select from many options or choices, all cabernet sauvignons share a couple of common qualities.
-Cabernet Sauvignon wines typically have a bitter, dry flavor because of the many tannins they have.
+Although you can select from many options or choices, all Cabernet Sauvignons share a couple of common qualities.
+Cab Sauv wines typically have a bitter, dry flavor because of the many tannins they have.

 Cabernet Sauvignon wines are best served between 63 and 65°F and must be sipped in large glasses with broad openings.
 Moreover, this type of wine is particularly paired well with meat dishes, like lamb and beef.
 Also, it pairs excellently with cheese, specifically hard varieties such as aged cheddar and gouda.

-It is crucial to consider the price, properties, and the region where the grapes were grown with regards to selecting the best cabernet sauvignon.
+It is crucial to consider the price, properties, and the region where the grapes were grown with regards to selecting the best Cabernet Sauvignon.
 Plus, the food you pair with it.
-If you are not sure which cabernet sauvignon wine is right for you, then think about tasting different cabs to compare flavors.
+If you are not sure which Cabernet Sauvignon wine is right for you, then think about tasting different Cab Sauv to compare flavors.